SiddhaK17/turtle-coordinate-race-simulator/README.md

 In this simulation, players place a wager on a turtle racer of their choice, each uniquely colored and positioned on a dedicated racing track.
 The program uses **randomized motion logic** to determine each turtle's progression toward the finish line, ensuring an unpredictable and replayable outcome.

-This project exemplifies **event-driven design** combined with **coordinate-based movement algorithms**, providing a playful yet technically instructive example of how graphical simulations are structured in Python.
+This project exemplifies **event driven design** combined with **coordinate based movement algorithms**, providing a playful yet technically instructive example of how graphical simulations are structured in Python.

 ---